 Now the upholstery, this was my first time so I chose a fabric that didn’t have straight lines like plaid or stripes.
 I heard that those are really hard to make sure stay lined up so leave those for when you are more experienced.

-For this chair, I got about 2 yards of fabric for this chair and used the pieces I had removed as a template to cut out the new fabric pieces.
+For this chair, I got about 2 yards of fabric and used the pieces I had removed as a template to cut out the new fabric pieces.

 Once I finished all four sides I filled in between stapling down the fabric to the wood chair.
 Pretty much used the same process for all the parts, bottom, back, and arms.